swcarpentry/python-novice-gapminder/_episodes/06-libraries.md

 > > 3.
 Library call 2.
 Here `sin` and `pi` are referred to with the regular library
 > >    name `math`, so the regular `import ...` call suffices.
 > >
-> > __Note:__ although library call 4 works, importing all names using a wildcard is a
+> > __Note:__ although library call 4 works, importing all names from a module using a wildcard
-> > [documented Python anti-pattern][pep8-imports], that is, it is best avoided.
-The
+> > import is [not recommended][pep8-imports] as it makes it unclear which names from the module
-> > reason for this is because it is best to make imports as specific as possible.
-In library
+> > are used in the code.
+In general it is best to make your imports as specific as possible and to
-> > call 1, the `import` statement explicitly tells us that the `sin` function is imported from the `math` module,
+> > only import what your code uses.
+In library call 1, the `import` statement explicitly tells us
-> > but library call 4 does not convey this information.
+> > that the `sin` function is imported from the `math` module, but library call 4 does not
+> > convey this information.
 > {: .solution}
 {: .challenge}